fluxcd/source-controller/docs/spec/v1beta2/gitrepositories.md

 their Git servers provide only support for the
 [v2 protocol](https://git-scm.com/docs/protocol-v2).

+#### Experimental managed transport for `libgit2` Git implementation

+The `libgit2` Git implementation supports a new experimental transport for improved reliability, adding timeout enforcement for Git network operations.
+Opt-in by setting the environment variable `EXPERIMENTAL_GIT_TRANSPORT` to `true` in the controller's Deployment.
+This will result in the low-level transport being handled by the controller, instead of `libgit2`.

+This may lead to an increased number of timeout messages in the logs, however it will fix the bug in which Git operations make the controllers hang indefinitely.

 #### Proxy support

 When a proxy is configured in the source-controller Pod through the appropriate